 What to look for: You can find tomatoes year-round in the grocery store, but they’re at their best in the summer months.
 Find tomatoes that are plump, heavy, and have shiny skin.
-Give ’em a sniff for a sweet, woodsy aroma.
+Give ’em a sniff.
+They should have a sweet, woodsy aroma.

 Preparation: Wash tomatoes in cold water, and slice them vertically to keep the juices and seeds from spilling out.
 Here are some helpful tools: